SoWhitIs/school-district-analysis/README.md

 ## Overview of Project

 On task with assisting the Chief Data Scientist of the PyCity School District.
-Analysis consisted of review "clean-up" of standardized test score data from local high schools, by which findings would later give insights as to strategic planning of future budgets and priorities by the school board and superintendent.
+Analysis consisted of review and "clean-up" of standardized test score data from local high schools, by which findings would later give insights as to strategic planning of future budgets and priorities by the school board and superintendent.

 Upon completion of initial analysis, it was brought to attention that file: students_complete.csv, a source for said analysis, containing Math and Reading testing results from Thomas High School ninth graders, respectively, had been altered.

- While, the extent of the alteration is unknown, to uphold the state-testing standards the _ "remedy"_ was to re-do the analysis excluding the former Thomas High School ninth grade test results data (subsequently using the _only_ data from tenth to twelfth grade).
+While, the extent of the alteration is unknown, to uphold the state-testing standards, the _ "remedy"_ was to re-do the analysis excluding the former Thomas High School ninth grade test results data (subsequently using the _only_ data from tenth to twelfth grade).

 ### Resources
 •	Data Source (s): students_complete.csv, schools_complete.csv